Techniques for Shooting Photographs with Flash

 Article 4 min

-There are several techniques you can use with a hot-shoe flash.
+There are several techniques you can use with a hot-shoe flash in order to combat challenging lighting conditions.
 Learning how and when to use each one will help you get the best lighting for every image.
+Explore these techniques below.

-Direct flash produces the most powerful light, but it can wash out the subject and produce harsh shadows.
-The flash unit is pointed directly at the subject.
-This is usually the least-preferred technique but may be necessary for some situations where you need powerful, direct light.
+Direct flash is a technique whereby an unaltered flash is pointed directly at the subject.
+This produces the most powerful light but can wash out the subject and produce harsh shadows.
+Direct flash is usually the least-preferred technique but may be necessary for some situations where you need powerful, direct light.

 Photo by: DINFOS PAVILION Team